opendaylight/transportpce/docs/user-guide.rst

 Preparing for Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Devices must support the standard OpenROADM Models more precisely versions 1.2.1 and 2.2.1.
+1. Devices must support the standard OpenROADM Models more precisely versions 1.2.1, 2.2.1 or 7.1.0.
    Since Magnesium SR0, an OTN experimental support is provided for OpenROADM devices 2.2.1.
    Magnesium SR2 is the first release managing end-to-end OTN services, as OCH-OTU4,
    structured ODU4 or again 10GE-ODU2e services.
+   This has also been extended to be supported on 7.1 devices

 2. Devices must support configuration through NETCONF protocol/API.